 present, I hold

-the orbital's of Nibiru to be 12, corresponding to the houses
+the orbital's of Nibiru to be 6, with two houses of the Zodiac

 Nibiru rises from under the ecliptic in a clockwise direction, passes the

-well above the sun.
+above the sun.
 There, the speed halts to a near standstill.
-Then
+Then Nibiru

-Nemesis begins to "fall", this time moving in in a more curved path,
+begins to "fall", this time moving in in a more curved path, very close to